New Jersey Bicycle Accident Injury Lawyers

-Bicyclists and pedestrians in communities throughout New Jersey are afforded protections under our state’s traffic laws.
-Cars are required to yield to people entering a crosswalk or legally crossing at an intersection.
-Bikes are afforded the same rights on the road as any motor vehicle driver.
-Yet in a typical year, more than 150 pedestrians and cyclists die in accidents with drivers who fail to yield the right of way, or who simply do not exercise enough caution when driving near them.
+Bicyclists in communities throughout New Jersey are afforded protections under our state’s traffic laws.
+Bike riders are generally afforded the same rights on the road as any motor vehicle driver.
+Yet in a typical year, many cyclists die in accidents caused by drivers who fail to yield the right of way, or who simply do not exercise enough caution when driving near them.

 If you or a member of your family suffered an injury in a motor vehicle accident while riding a bike or walking in a community in New Jersey, call the NJ personal injury lawyers at Eichen Crutchlow Zaslow, LLP.
-From offices in Edison, Red Bank, and Toms River, we provide aggressive, effective legal representation for people injured in bike and pedestrian accidents throughout New Jersey.
+We work aggressively to show how a New Jersey bicycle accident happened, and who is responsible.
+We demand compensation for all your economic and personal damages.
+Our attorneys provide aggressive, effective legal representation for people injured in bike accidents in Edison, Red Bank, and Toms River, and throughout New Jersey.

 - Motor vehicle rear-ends the bicycle.
 The driver may not have been paying close enough attention or may have been following the bicyclist too closely.

-- Side-swipe.
-Side swiping occurs when the driver does not give the bicyclist enough space when passing them on the street.
+- Sideswipe.
+Side swiping occurs when the driver does not give the bicyclist enough space when passing him or her on the street.

-- Dooring accidents occur when a bicyclist crashes into a car door that suddenly opens in his or her path.
+- Dooring accidents.
+These accidents occur when a bicyclist crashes into a car door that suddenly opens in his or her path.

-- Dangerous road conditions, which can be caused by poor weather such as ice and snow, large potholes, broken sewer grates, and other hazards.
+- Dangerous road conditions.
+These conditions can be caused by poor weather such as ice and snow, large potholes, broken sewer grates, and other hazards.

 - Defective bicycle equipment.
-Whether it is defective brakes or tires or other equipment failure, faulty or defective equipment can cause a rider to crash or make an accident worse.
+Whether it is defective brakes or tires or other equipment failures, faulty or defective equipment can cause a rider to crash or make an accident worse.